"The

 He left the

-miner who had been blind for several years was healed.
-Allen held meetings
+for several years was healed.
+Allen held meetings and was constantly

-four children.
-Income was not stable and the responsibility was wearing
+was not stable and the responsibility was wearing on her.
+In 1947 Allen

-on her.
-In 1947 Allen accepted a call to pastor a church in Corpus Christi,
+accepted a call to pastor a church in Corpus Christi, Texas.
+He wanted

 In 1949 the

-healing revival, notably led by William Branham, was making news.
-He
+healing revival, notably led by William Branham,

-was incredulous at first, but felt stirred to look into what was happening.
+was making news.
+Allen was incredulous at first, but felt stirred to

-He went to an Oral Roberts tent revival meeting.
-He realized as he watched
+Roberts tent revival meeting.
+He realized as he watched what

 would be healed in their seats as he preached.
 He also had his first